QuentinRa/blog.quentinra.dev/operating-systems/linux/env/process/index.md

 To the user, it looks like applications are running in parallel, but its pseudo-parallelism.
 As the scheduler lets each process use the CPU a little bit, they are all running a little, and we won't notice that they are not executed at the same time.

-👉 Some scheduling algorithm: round-robin, priority based...
+👉 Some scheduling algorithm: round-robin, priority-based...

 <br>